kreauniv/comparts431/source/math.rst

     \begin{array}{rcl}
     df(g(x)) &=& f'(g(x)) g'(x) dx
     \end{array}

-.. note:: The notation :math:`f'(x)` is sometimes useful to denote the derivative of :math:`f` w.r.t. its argument.

 All that is saying is that when you change :math:`x` by a little bit, then :math:`g` changes by :math:`g'(x)dx`.
 So now that change becomes the change in